Posted on Wednesday, 9/15

 Fall is an Ideal Time for Garden Maintenance

-As our pool swim time and 'shrimp on the barbie' slowly come to a close, our thoughts begin to imagine the fall tasks ahead.
+As our pool swim time and 'shrimp on the barbie' slowly close, our thoughts begin to imagine the fall tasks ahead.
 Although many of us gear up to work on our yards and gardens in the spring, fall is an ideal time for yard work.

 Fall Garden Maintenance Task #1: COMPOST THE LEAVES

 Fall is a beautiful time of the year with its multi-colors until they turn one color, brown, and blanket our yard.
 However, one could consider the fallen leaves a blessing in disguise.
 Instead of bagging the leaves and leaving them out with the trash, collect and compost them to create nutrient-rich organic soil ready for the spring.
 It also helps the old pocketbook by helping to save money on soil and fertilizer when it comes time to start your garden after the cold season.

 Practically everything is compostable (grass/plant clippings, leaves, dead or brown weeds), except for weeds that have seeds or pernicious weeds like ivy that can withstand composting.
 For good measure, mix in some of your kitchen waste as well, fruit and vegetable peels, tea bags, and coffee grinds.
 They all help to increase your yield.

 Fall Garden Maintenance Task #2: FERTILIZE ORGANICALLY

 One of the best things you can do for your yard and garden is to prepare the soil with organic, slow-release fertilizers that enhance your soil over time.
 Organic fertilizers are made of natural materials and contain vital nutrients to help your plants grow and prevent plants from getting nitrogen.
 Not sure what to use, ask the experts at your local nursery like tnnursery.net.